gyubeomim/lidar_closest_distance_detector/README.md

 This module can calculate the closest distance to the nearest obstacle using Convex Polygon of Lidar Point Cloud.

+LOAM velodyne is used for generating vehicle's odometry. (https://github.com/laboshinl/loam_velodyne)

 It's completely working on ROS kinetic, Ubuntu 16.04.

 Youtube is available here. https://youtu.be/TkKlLtUDQE0